 Flowserve's Board and senior leadership continue to be encouraged by the positive feedback we have received about the clarity of information we provide through our proxy statement.
-We have further enhanced the information and will continue to do so based on your feedback.
-This proxy statement demonstrates our continuing commitment to move beyond required disclosures to simplify and more clearly explain the information you need.
+We have further enhanced the information in this proxy and will continue to do so based on your feedback.

-Throughout the year, we conduct considerable outreach to shareholders on a variety of topics, and we are guided by your feedback.
-We are committed to continue to work hard to stay attuned to our shareholders.
 Your vote is very important to us and to our business.
 Prior to the meeting, I encourage you to sign and return your proxy card, or use telephone or Internet voting, so that your shares will be represented and voted at the meeting.
-You can find instructions on how to vote beginning on page 10.
+You can find instructions on how to vote beginning on page 11.

-I hope to see you at the meeting.
+I hope to see you at our annual meeting.
 Thank you in advance for voting and for your continued support of Flowserve.